junglesta/wherenodoctor/_posts/2016-01-01-04-how-to-take-care-of-a-sick-person.md

 Male  Female

-Where is he (she)?
+Where is he (she) ?

-What is the main sickness or problem right now?
+What is the main sickness or problem right now ?

-When did it begin?
+When did it begin ?

-How did it begin?
+How did it begin ?

-Has the person had the same problem before?
+Has the person had the same problem before ?

-When?
+When ?

 Is there fever?

-How high?°
+How high ? °

-When and for how long?
+When and for how long ?

-Pain?
+Pain ?

-Where?
+Where ?

-What kind?
+What kind ?

-#### What is wrong or different from normal in any of the following?
+#### What is wrong or different from normal in any of the following ?

 **Skin: